 Charlotte’s daughters Lily and Rose share this pink bedroom:

-After all the rumors about a possible third “SatC” movie in the works, it sounds like it won’t be happening after all.
-Which is a shame because I’d love to see where Carrie and her friends would be living — and what they’d be wearing — today! 🙂
+2017 Update: After all the rumors about a possible third “SatC” movie in the works, it sounds like it won’t be happening after all.
+Which is a shame because I’d love to see where Carrie and her friends would be living today!